ShadowTheHedgehogHacking/2P-ShdTH/README.md

 ## Problems
 * Checkpoint Warping/Backtracking only moves P1
-* Segments with automated spline sections (e.g. hang-rail in Circus Park) leaves other player behind, only activates on P1
+* Coasters / Segments with automated spline sections (e.g. hang-rail in Circus Park) leaves other player behind, only activates on P1
 * Gravity switches on Space Gadget only alter P1's gravity
 * Air bug (occasionally P1 or P2 will be stuck in the floating state until hurt when activating a wind tunnel) - Break out with Chaos Blast or move back to the source of the wind
-* CarType vehicles only map to P1's control pad
 * Turrets alter P1's camera if P2 uses it
 * SuperShadow only activates for P1
 * If Dark Partner is activated first, P3 remapping fails